 Compliance Assistance Modules (CAM)

-CAMs are part of an effort to enhance assistance and improve compliance as outlined in the Georgia Department of Agriculture’s Strategic Plan of 2012.
+CAMs are part of an effort to enhance assistance and improve compliance as outlined in the Georgia Department of Agriculture’s Strategic Plan.
 The CAM is a tool for inspection staff to communicate regulatory requirements during routine compliance monitoring inspections.
 The CAM Library is also a resource for pest management professionals to utilize for training purposes.

 Compliance Assistance Inspections